stridecolossus/JOVE/docs/blog/part-1-intro/introduction.md

 ## Approach

-Although this is a personal project we _will_ strive to apply best practice to our design and development as we would if it were a professional contract.
+Although this is a personal project we will still strive to apply best practice to design and development:

-In general our goals are:

 * Maintainability - The prime directive: code should be designed and implemented such that it can be easily extended, refactored and fixed.

-* Clarity - The purpose of any code component should be clear and coherent, i.e. we aim for simplicity where possible.
+* Clarity - The purpose of any code component should be clear and coherent, i.e. aim for simplicity where possible.

 * Testability - All code is developed with testing in mind from the outset.

 To attempt to achieve these goals our approach is:

-* Follow the _right first time_ principle.

 * Aggressive refactoring of existing components to avoid code duplication and complexity, or where better understanding of Vulkan invalidates previous design decisions or assumptions.